GMIMS-DRAGONS: A Faraday Depth Survey of the Northern Sky Covering 350-1030 MHz: Introduction

 Faraday rotation is a tracer of both the magnetic field and the ionized gas density.
 Recent studies have shown that Faraday rotation is sensitive to relatively low electron densities, meaning that it is able to probe not only the warm ionized medium, but also the warm partially-ionized medium \citep{heiles2012} and even the low ionization of the warm neutral medium \citep{foster2013,vaneck2017,bracco2022}, particularly at low frequencies ($<1$~GHz).

 The Global Magneto-Ionic Medium Survey (GMIMS) is paving the way for full-sky, broadband, single-antenna polarization maps that are ideal for the application of the Faraday synthesis technique, enabling the study of complex effects of mixed synchrotron emission and Faraday rotation in the ISM.
 The GMIMS initiative is loosely comprised of six component surveys, divided into three bands in each of the northern and southern hemispheres.
-Three of these surveys have been published: (i) GMIMS-Low-Band South (GMIMS-LBS), covering 300--480~MHz \citep{Wolleben_2019}, (ii) the Southern Twenty Centimeter All-sky Polarization Survey (STAPS), contributing GMIMS-High-Band South (GMIMS-HBS) and covering 1324--1770~MHz \citep{Sun_2025}, both using Murriyang, CSIRO's Parkes 64 m radio telescope, and (iii) GMIMS-High-Band-North (GMIMS-HBN), covering 1280--1750~MHz \citep{woll21} using the Dominion Radio Astrophysical Observatory (DRAO) 26~m John A. Galt telescope.
-Of the remaining planned surveys, observations are close to completion for the POSSUM EMU GMIMS All-Stokes UWL Survey (PEGASUS; E.~Carretti et al., 2026, in preparation), covering 704--1440~MHz and contributing GMIMS-Mid-Band-South, using the Murriyang telescope at Parkes.
+Three of these surveys have been published: (i) GMIMS-Low-Band-South (GMIMS-LBS), covering 300--480~MHz \citep{Wolleben_2019}, (ii) the Southern Twenty Centimeter All-sky Polarization Survey (STAPS), contributing GMIMS-High-Band-South (GMIMS-HBS) and covering 1324--1770~MHz \citep{Sun_2025}, both using Murriyang, CSIRO's Parkes 64 m radio telescope, and (iii) GMIMS-High-Band-North (GMIMS-HBN), covering 1280--1750~MHz \citep{woll21} using the Dominion Radio Astrophysical Observatory (DRAO) 26~m John A. Galt telescope.
+Of the remaining planned surveys, observations are close to completion for the POSSUM (Polarisation Sky Survey of the Universe's Magnetism) EMU (Evolutionary Map of the Universe) GMIMS All-Stokes UWL (Ultra Wideband Low) Survey (PEGASUS; E.~Carretti et al. 2026, in preparation), covering 704--1440~MHz and contributing GMIMS-Mid-Band-South, using the Murriyang telescope at Parkes.

 Interferometric data from several other instruments and surveys are complementary to the GMIMS single-antenna datasets.
 A polarization study using data from the Canadian Hydrogen Intensity Mapping Experiment \citep[CHIME;][]{chime_overview} has been published \citep{Mohammed_2024}, demonstrating great promise for incorporating CHIME maps into GMIMS as a high-resolution component in the northern hemisphere, covering 400--800~MHz.
 Separately, the LOFAR Two-meter Sky Survey (LoTSS-DR2) has demonstrated a low-frequency (120--167~MHz), interferometric approach to diffuse emission Faraday synthesis maps over a significant portion of the northern sky \citep{Erceg_2022,Erceg_2024}.
-The Polarisation Survey of the Universe's Magnetism (POSSUM) is also producing high-resolution diffuse polarization maps \citep{Gaensler2025}, for which PEGASUS will ultimately provide the short baselines.
+POSSUM is also producing high-resolution diffuse emission polarization maps \citep{Gaensler2025}, for which PEGASUS will ultimately provide the short baselines.